 If you move out of our service area.

-If you are away from our service area for more than six months.
+If you’re away from our service area for more than six months.
 [Plans with visitor/traveler benefits should revise this bullet to indicate when the plan must disenroll members.]

 If you move or take a long trip, call Member Services to find out if where you’re moving or traveling to is in our plan’s service area.

-[Plans with visitor/traveler benefits, insert: Refer to Chapter 4 of your Member Handbook for information on getting care through our visitor or traveler benefits when you’re away from our plan’s service area.]
+[Plans with visitor/traveler benefits, insert: Refer to Chapter 4 of this Member Handbook for information on getting care through our visitor or traveler benefits when you’re away from our plan’s service area.]

 If you go to jail or prison for a criminal offense.

-If you lie about or withhold information about other insurance you have for prescription drugs.
+If you lie about or withhold information about other insurance you have for drugs.

-If you are not a United States citizen or are not lawfully present in the United States.
+If you’re not a United States citizen or aren’t lawfully present in the United States.

 You must be a United States citizen or lawfully present in the United States to be a member of our plan.